KrAsH-CoD3/WhatsApp-Status-Checker/README.md

 ## Errors and Fix

 - **Timeout When Logging in:** Increase the timeout value `60` at `wait = WebDriverWait(bot, 60)`.
-  > Preferrable use a more stable internet.
+  > Preferrably, use a more stable internet.
 - **Not Receiving WhatsApp Message:** Send a message to your Test Number.
 If a message isn't sent to your test number within 24hours, you would not recieve message.